 - The best for garnish and decoration was clearly Curly Leaf

-- Cruly Leaf parsley becomes stronger in taste (possibly more bitter)
+- Curly Leaf parsley becomes stronger in taste (possibly more bitter) as it ages

 - At the crossover point between young leaves and more aged leaves the two types had the same strength of flavour.

 Those conclusions may well explain the difference of opinion between the experts when asked which has the stronger flavour.
 There is no definitive answer because much depends when the leaves and stalks are harvested.
 Without doubt, growing conditions will also influence flavour.

 In the UK we tend to use parsley as a garnish or as a herb to flavour a variety of dishes, the most common being parsley sauce.

 Our advice would be to buy curly leaf parsley simply because it can be used as both a garnish and a herb for parsley sauce and other dishes.
 At one stage of its growth is will be less strong compared to flat leaf parsley but later on it will be stronger.